HF-SDE/HF3-Team1-Cafe-Vesuvius/README.md

 ### 2. Create and fill out the .env files

 Please create and fill out all the .env files in the project.
 Both for the frontend and backend.
-Theire is an example file for every file that needs to be created just replace example with dev in the .env file nam.
+Their is an example file for every file that needs to be created just replace example with dev in the .env file name.

 ### 3. Install the packages